-- Here, make a right-click on the folder that you have dislocated previously and select “Properties“.
+- Here, make right-click on the folder that you have dislocated previously and select “Properties“.

 - Now, tap the Location tab and hit Restore Default thereafter OK.

-Note: If a pop-up appears asking to move all the files to the by-default location from its existing one, tap Yes.
+Note: If a pop-up appears asking to move all the files to their default locations, click Yes.

 10] Disconnect Multiple Hard Disks